-It’s these streamlined transactions that improve the overall data transfer process through the efficient EDI integration and seamless automation of B2B platform workflows between internal and external systems, applications, and cloud ecosystems.
+It’s the automated sending and receiving of EDI transactions using efficient EDI integration that improves the overall data transfer process between internal and external systems, applications, and cloud ecosystems.

 Because there are hundreds of EDI transaction types, organizations follow designated EDI standards to ensure uniform formats for the inter-industry electronic exchange of business documents between trading partners.

 EDI communication standards are the requirements for the format and composition of EDI documents.
 EDI standards delineate the correct order and location of units of data in a given EDI document.

 All electronic data interchange transactions are made up of the following parts:

 Element - The data elements within an EDI document are individual lines of information.
 For example, a document like a purchase order or an invoice will contain data elements such as city, state, item number, or cost.
 Elements are the smallest component in an EDI standard.